hun-a/how-to-best-practice-for-expressjs/README.md

 # What's this?

-- This is a best practice for ExpressJs that introduce to us how we create the ExpressJS App.
+- This is a best practice for ExpressJS that introduce to us how we create the ExpressJS App.
 - We referred the source codes from [here](https://www.tutorialspoint.com/expressjs/index.htm)!

 # Why ExpressJS?